TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FlashMessages/Index.rst

 Flash messages renderer
 =======================

-The implementation of rendering FlashMessages in the Core has been optimized.
+The implementation of rendering FlashMessages in the `Core`:pn: has been optimized.

 A new class called :php:`FlashMessageRendererResolver` has been introduced.
 This class detects the context and renders the given FlashMessages in the correct output format.
 It can handle any kind of output format.
-The Core ships with the following FlashMessageRenderer classes:
+The `Core`:pn: ships with the following FlashMessageRenderer classes:

 * :php:`TYPO3\CMS\Core\Messaging\Renderer\BootstrapRenderer`
   This renderer is used by default in the TYPO3 backend.